 You Get Access to Pinterest Analytics

 Pinterest Analytics is one of the newest and most awesome features of a Pinterest for Business account.
 When you verify your account, you get access to important tracking information.
-You’ll be able to see which strategies and content work so you can constantly improve your marketing.
+You can see which strategies and content work to constantly improve your Pinterest marketing.

-There are five different types of Rich Pins, all loaded with more information than your average pin for serious sales power.
+There are six different types of Rich Pins, all loaded with more information than your average Pin for serious sales power.
 They include real-time price and stock updates, direct links to your site, and interactive map locations.
 There will be more details on developing your Rich Pin strategy later.

 Access to Upcoming Tools and Features